luontola/specsy/README.md

 ### Isolated Execution Model

 [StackSpec] illustrates the isolated execution model.
 As you notice, the stack is a mutable data structure and it is being modified in nearly every child spec.
 But each child spec can trust that it sees only the modifications of its parent specs, so there are no weird order-dependent test failures - everything just works as expected.
+Specsy accomplishes this by creating multiple fresh instances of the test class and selectively executing the nested specs.

     @RunWith(classOf[Specsy])
     class StackSpec extends Spec {